Arc Flash Clothing, Electrical PPE & Flash Protection Kits

 Pictured: Arc flash clothing protection manufactured by CATU Electrical to provide electrical safety and personal protection against arcing risk to MV HV electrical engineers working on the isolation, maintenance and restoration of medium/high voltage switchroom equipment – the arc flash protective clothing protects workers during high voltage switching operations in onshore or offshore substations.
 Image: NSPS.

-Also protecting workers against arc flash carrying out maintenance of Low Voltage Switchgear, Power Distribution & Control Equipment in data centres.
+Arc flash PPE also protects workers against arc flash when carrying out maintenance of Low Voltage Switchgear, Power Distribution & Control Equipment in data centres.

 |Incident Energy Level